Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Generate MAC (HMAC with SHA2)

-This use case diagram shows the way of generating the MAC for the given input data using the secret installed at OPTIGA™.
+This use case diagram shows the way of generating the MAC for the given input data using the secret installed at OPTIGA™ Trust M.

 Note: OPTIGA™ Trust M V1 doesn’t support HMAC based operations.

 **Pre-condition:**

-  - The input secret required for the hmac operation is available at OPTIGA™.
+  - The input secret required for the hmac operation is available at OPTIGA™ Trust M.

 **Post-condition:**